 - Establish and maintain WSF movement corridor along the Bells Creek North, Bells Creek South and Lamerough Creek, incorporating recreation of WSF foraging and movement habitat, during the construction phase; - Establish and maintain a minimum 30m buffer between created or retained frog breeding ponds and water sensitive urban design systems; - Where a 30m buffer cannot be established, construction and development stormwater discharges will be prevented from discharging to WSF Breeding habitat.
-This will be achieved by constructing and maintaining swale drains and bunds to ensure no discharge of construction area surface waters to WSF breeding habitat.
-Additionally, when this buffer cannot be achieved, the pH of waters within the swale drains must be less than 6, preferably between 4-5; - This buffer will be planted with semi-erect semi-aquatic emergent vegetation consistent with species common in existing habitats on site as specified in the approved WSFMP; - All stormwater runoff from the development and discharge from the WSUD systems up to 5 year ARI event will be directed around created and retained WSF breeding ponds (to maintain pH, ensure habitat stability and limit introduction of competitor/predatory species); - Maintain natural groundwater hydro period and other water chemistry aspects (particularly pH and tannin levels) of retained habitat areas: - Maintain and enhance vegetation communities within retained habitat areas of the Frog Zone and Frog Buffer through, for example, weed management; - Deter inappropriate recreational activities in retained frog habitat through signage, vegetation planting and physical barriers; and - Reduce lighting in proximity to retained WSF habitat.
+This will be achieved by constructing and maintaining swale drains and bunds to ensure no discharge of construction area surface waters to WSF breeding habitat, either directly or indirectly.
+Additionally, when this buffer cannot be achieved, the waters within the swale drains must be directed to a either Bells Creek Nth or South.; - This buffer will be planted with semi-erect semi-aquatic emergent vegetation consistent with species common in existing habitats on site as specified in the approved WSFMP; - All stormwater runoff from the development and discharge from the WSUD systems up to 5 year ARI event will be directed around created and retained WSF breeding ponds (to maintain pH, ensure habitat stability and limit introduction of competitor/predatory species); - Maintain natural groundwater hydro period and other water chemistry aspects (particularly pH and tannin levels) of retained habitat areas; - Maintain and enhance vegetation communities within retained habitat areas of the Frog Zone and Frog Buffer through, for example, weed management;

+- Deter inappropriate recreational activities in retained frog habitat through signage, vegetation planting and physical barriers; and - Reduce lighting in proximity to retained WSF habitat.